evonck/go1o1/README.md

    $docker-machine ip/8081: api Todo

+  Because of the creation of the database on mysql the go api might take up to few seconds to start

 ## Front-End
 The fornt end of the application is set up to use localhost as the address for the api.
 You can modify that by setting up a cookie api_override to define the address of your api.